hncouto/Global_Database_on_Non-native_Lepidoptera/README.md

 #### Database Creation

-pandas; sqlite3
+pandas; sqlite3; os

 ### Base Install and Run Locally

-Clone Repository and then delete: TaxonomyRaw.csv , ENNLWD.db, and all files under Database Tables folder.
+Clone Repository and then (optional) delete: TaxonomyRaw.csv and all files under Database Tables folder.

 If you don't have any of the packages and libvraries required first run the install_libs.ipynb